-In the present article, we have tried to enlist 50 application of PCR in various fields of science.
+In the present article, we have tried to enlist 50 applications of PCR in various fields of science.

 Before that read our article on PCR: The polymerase chain reaction.

 One of the groundbreaking applications of PCR is in the diagnosis and screening of human diseases.
-An inherited disease, non-inherited disease and infectious diseases can be screened using the PCR.
+The inherited diseases, non-inherited diseases and infectious diseases can be screened using the PCR.

-Either only PCR or associating it with other techniques such as restriction digestion, sequencing and blotting, genetic disorders as well as other non-inherited and infectious disease can be diagnosed.
+Either only PCR or associating it with other techniques such as restriction digestion, sequencing and blotting, genetic disorders as well as other non-inherited and infectious diseases can be diagnosed.

 Inherited diseases led by the mutation in a gene.
 The genes are located on a chromosome and inherited to the offsprings.

 Thus, the mutation occurred in a gene also inherited to the consecutive generations, results in genetic abnormalities.